Unbreak My Heart: Toni Braxton Gets Quizzed On Cardiac Surgery

 BLOUNT: Is that what that means?
 I never knew.

 SAGAL: Yeah.
 That's what it means, specifically.
-Canoodling is still legal in Mississippi.
+Canoodling is still illegal in Mississippi.

 CHARLIE PIERCE: Roy thought you needed a paddle.